MIMI-wfp/MIMI1-archive/README.md

 ## Introducing the MIMI GitHub repository

-This code repository has been created for collaborative coding and version control on MIMI projects both internally, and with external partners.
+This code repository has been created for collaborative coding and version control of MIMI projects both internally, and in collaboration with external partners.
 The repository is subdivided into 4 sections:

 * `data_constrained` - Projects relating to MIMI data-constrained contexts<br>
 * `data_rich` - Projects relating to MIMI data-rich contexts<br>